 My name is Aaron Palaian.
 I am the owner of Onurmark Race Productions LLC.

-Over the past decade my team and I have put on a total of over 100 endurance events in locations such as Texas, Alaska, Hawaii, and Iceland ranging from large 5k runs all the way up to extreme triathlons lasting nearly 24 hours in some of the harshest racing environments on earth.
-In the process we have contributed millions to the economy, given work to hundreds, and helped to facilitate the raising of just over a million dollars to 3 dozen+ charities.
+Over the past decade my team and I have put on a total of over 150 endurance events in locations such as Texas, Alaska, Hawaii, and Iceland ranging from large 5k runs all the way up to extreme triathlons lasting nearly 24 hours in some of the harshest racing environments on earth.
+In the process we have contributed millions of dollars to the economy, given work to hundreds, and helped to facilitate the raising of just over $1.6-million to 3 dozen+ charities.

 Thank you for your support.